clementonsong/wrkr/README.md

     "phoneNumber": "3234698752"
 }

-All other business operation on the phonebook like viewing the phone book based on type, sorting a specific phonebook based on type, deleting a particular contact from a phonebook (type) based on ID, comparing the phonesbooks to display UNIQUE contacts are all done using Microservice APIs developed in PBookMicroservice.
+All other business operation on the phonebook like viewing the phone book based on type, sorting a specific phonebook based on type, deleting a particular contact from a phonebook (type) based on ID, comparing the phonesbooks to display UNIQUE contacts are all done using Microservice APIs developed under PBookMicroservice.

 [As of 10 MAR, was in the process of implementing these APIs and building a REACT UI using TSX and Vite - BUT DROPPED THAT PLAN AND INSTEAD ADDED TEST CLASSES FOR VALIDATIONS AND ALL APIS INCLUDING THE AUTH MICROSERVICE USED IN THIS TEST PROJECT]